kukuu/Microservice-NodeJS/README.md

 When you choose to build your application as a set of microservices, you need to decide how your application’s clients will interact with the microservices.
 With a monolithic application there is just one set of (typically replicated, load‑balanced) endpoints.
 In a microservices architecture, however, each microservice exposes a set of what are typically fine‑grained endpoints.

 Services must handle requests from the application’s clients.
 Furthermore, services must sometimes collaborate to handle those requests.
-They must use an inter-process communication protocol.
+They must use an inter-process communication protocol for translations and forwarding requests.
 Use asynchronous messaging for inter-service communication.
 Services communicating by exchanging messages over messaging channels.
 Examples of asynchronous messaging technologies are Apache Kafka and RabbitMQ.
 Communication can also be established using REST.

 Snapshots